-CONTINUED INTERFERENCE BY WESTERN

-MANAGEMENT WITH THE ADT/TYCO MERGER MAY COST

-WESTERN HUNDREDS OF MILLIONS IN LOST PROFITS
+CONTINUED INTERFERENCE BY WESTERN MANAGEMENT WITH THE ADT/TYCO MERGER MAY COST WESTERN HUNDREDS OF MILLIONS IN LOST PROFITS

-- The current maximum stated value of the Western Hostile Offer is only \$22.50 per ADT common share.
+The current maximum stated value of the Western Hostile Offer is only \$22.50 per ADT common share.
 This is significantly below the current value per ADT common share in the Tyco Transaction (defined below).
 ADT, the company that is the subject of the Western Hostile Offer, announced on March 17, 1997 that it has entered into a business combination (the "Tyco Transaction") with Tyco International Ltd. ("Tyco") that initially valued each ADT common share at \$29 per share.
-Based on the closing price per share of Tyco common stock of \$63.25 as of June 10, 1997, the current value per ADT common share in the Tyco Transaction is approximately \$30.44--and Western is offering a maximum of \$22.50 per ADT common share.
-The Board of Directors of ADT has unanimously determined that the maximum stated value of the Western Hostile Offer is inadequate. - Western currently owns 38,287,111 ADT common shares, which it acquired at an average price of \$15.40.
-At current trading levels of ADT common shares, Western has already realized a profit on paper on its investment in ADT in excess of \$580 million.
+Based on the closing price per share of Tyco common stock of \$62.75 as of June 5, 1997, the current value per ADT common share in the Tyco Transaction is approximately \$30.20 -- and Western is offering a maximum of \$22.50 per ADT common share.
+The Board of Directors of ADT has unanimously determined that the maximum stated value of the Western Hostile Offer is inadequate.

-- If Western's management continues to pursue the Western Hostile Offer instead of supporting the Tyco Transaction, Western not only risks losing the ability to realize paper profits in excess of \$580 million on its investment in ADT, but also risks creating greater uncertainty concerning Western's financial condition and its ability to continue to pay dividends at current levels. - - Rather than supporting the Tyco Transaction and realizing a profit for your company, Western's management has embarked on a misguided and expensive campaign opposing the Tyco Transaction.
-Western's management has: - commenced lawsuits challenging the Tyco Transaction; and - made statements to participants in the securities markets concerning supposed problems with the Tyco Transaction.
+- Western currently owns 38,287,111 ADT common shares, which it acquired at an average price of \$15.40.
+At current trading levels of ADT common shares, Western has already realized a profit on paper on its investment in ADT in excess of \$580 million. - If Western's management continues to pursue the Western Hostile Offer instead of supporting the Tyco Transaction, Western not only risks losing the ability to realize paper profits in excess of \$580 million on its investment in ADT, but also risks creating greater uncertainty concerning Western's financial condition and its ability to continue to pay dividends at current levels. - Rather than supporting the Tyco Transaction and realizing a profit for your company, Western's management has embarked on a misguided and expensive campaign opposing the Tyco Transaction.
+Western's management has: - commenced frivolous lawsuits challenging the Tyco Transaction; and - made misstatements to participants in the securities markets concerning supposed problems with the Tyco Transaction.

 We do not believe for one minute that Western will be successful in its effort to interfere with the Tyco Transaction.
 Yet, if these actions were somehow successful in stopping the Tyco Transaction, Western's management would have prevented Western from receiving profits in excess of \$580 million.
+In addition, these actions may expose Western and its management and Board of Directors to legal liability for interfering with the Tyco Transaction.
 We find it difficult to fathom why the management of your company would deliberately spend your money to oppose the Tyco Transaction when this appears to us to be so contrary to the interests of Western and its shareholders.